Platform Engineering and Internal Developer Platforms

 IDPs reduce cognitive load on developers — they get a self-service path to production without learning Kubernetes internals.

 The core of an IDP is a service catalog and a workflow engine.
-Backstage (developed by Spotify and now a CNCF project) is the leading open-source platform for building IDPs: it gives teams a central portal where they can register services, view ownership, check documentation, run software templates to scaffold new services, and track production health in one place.
-Above the catalog, workflow tools like ArgoCD and Flux handle GitOps-based continuous delivery, while tools like Crossplane and Terraform Cloud manage infrastructure provisioning through declarative APIs.
-Score is an emerging standard that lets developers describe a workload’s requirements in a platform-agnostic YAML file, which the platform then translates into the appropriate Kubernetes, Docker Compose, or cloud-specific resources.
+Backstage – originally built at Spotify and now a CNCF project adopted by companies like Zalando, Expedia, and American Airlines – is the leading open-source framework for building IDPs.
+It gives teams a central portal to register services, view ownership and dependencies, access documentation, scaffold new services from templates, and track production health in one place.
+Above the catalog, ArgoCD and Flux handle GitOps-based continuous delivery, and tools like Crossplane manage infrastructure provisioning through Kubernetes-native APIs (so your developers can request a PostgreSQL database the same way they request a Kubernetes Deployment).
+Score is worth watching too – it’s an emerging platform-agnostic YAML standard that lets developers describe what a workload needs, and the platform figures out how to provision it for Kubernetes, Docker Compose, or cloud resources.

 Frequently Asked Questions